-At Fellowship Hall, Intensive Outpatient Treatment (IOP) is an abstinence-based program, open to adults 18 and older who are struggling with alcohol and drug use and are experiencing impairment in their daily functioning.
+At Fellowship Hall, Intensive Outpatient Treatment (IOP) is an abstinence-based program, open to adults 18 and older who are struggling with substance use disorder and are experiencing impairment in their daily functioning.
 IOP is designed for those who need a structured program to address their abuse/addiction issues while allowing them to continue to live and work in their own communities.

-Our IOP provides education about addiction, relapse prevention, skill building, and support for sustained recovery based on a 12-step foundation, and includes:
+Our IOP provides education about addiction, relapse prevention, skill-building, and support for sustained recovery based on a 12-step foundation, in the following format: